Keylee-LNBY/Profile-Portfolio/README.md

 what makes my project stand out

-=> As more features are added could create a features section
+=> As more features are added could create a features section => want to add a section for resources that I used when building this
 ### Technologies Used
 justify the technologies used